Shk-Haseeb/SpamLab/README.md

-# 📧 SpamLab: Spam/Ham Email Classifier
+# SpamLab: Spam/Ham Email Classifier

 This is a **spam detection app** I built from scratch using real-world email datasets.
 It classifies emails as **spam or ham** using natural language processing (NLP) and machine learning.
-The project helped me explore **text preprocessing, model evaluation, and deploying ML apps with Streamlit**.
+The project helped me explore **text preprocessing, model evaluation, and deploying ML app with Streamlit**.

 🔗 **Live App**: [Streamlit Demo](https://spamlab-demo.streamlit.app/)
 ![App Demo](/images/app_demo.png)

 ---

-## 🚀 What I Learned
+## What I Learned

 - Built multiple classifiers: `Naive Bayes`, `Logistic Regression`, and an `Ensemble Voting Classifier`
 - Used `TF-IDF Vectorization` to convert raw email text into numerical features